-We work with individuals and groups within the Wake Tech community to find service projects that align with their interests and serve our community.
-Whether a group is looking for a one-time or short-term service project or an individual is seeking a service-oriented internship, we seek to connect Wake Tech students, faculty, and staff with community members in need.
+The Office of Volunteerism & Leadership works with individuals and groups within the Wake Tech community to find service projects that align with their interests and serve our community.
+Whether a group is looking for a one-time or short-term service project or an individual is seeking a service-oriented internship, we seek to connect Wake Tech students, faculty and staff with community members in need.

 Provide a warm meal to elementary school children and help them stay on track with their reading level by providing reading assistance.
 Wake Tech volunteers are needed once a week for an entire semester.

 Donating blood saves lives.
-It's that simple.
-Every whole blood donation has the power to save up to 3 lives.
+It's that simple – every whole blood donation has the power to save up to three lives.
 Your donation could be someone's only chance at another day.

 This homeless shelter and soup kitchen serves dinner to homeless men from the Raleigh area.
-Dinner is prepared by the staff, but volunteers are needed to serve dinner.
-Wake Tech volunteers on the 1st, 3rd, and 5th Friday of each month.
+Dinner is prepared by the staff, but volunteers are needed to serve it.
+Wake Tech volunteers on the first, third and fifth Friday of each month.

-The Food Shuttle pioneers innovative, transformative solutions designed to end hunger in our community.
-Volunteers help recover and distribute good food that would otherwise go wasted, work on our Farm and urban learning gardens, pack and deliver food to children and seniors, assist in teaching nutrition education, or assist in the warehouse.
+The food shuttle pioneers innovative, transformative solutions designed to end hunger in our community.
+Volunteers help recover and distribute good food that would otherwise go to waste, work on Inter-Faith's farm and urban learning gardens, pack and deliver food to children and seniors, assist in teaching nutrition education or assist in the warehouse.

 Rise Against Hunger

-Habitat for Humanity believes that every man, woman, and child should have a decent, safe and affordable place to live.
-They build and repair houses all over the world using volunteer labor and donations.
-Our partner families purchase these houses through no-profit, no-interest mortgage loans, or innovative financing methods.
+Habitat for Humanity believes that every man, woman and child should have a decent, safe and affordable place to live.
+Teams build and repair houses all over the world using volunteer labor and donations.
+Our partner families purchase these houses through no-profit, no-interest mortgage loans or innovative financing methods.
 Wake Tech volunteers go once a month to help build these houses.

-We serve 1,300 noontime meals every weekday to homebound older adults and persons with disabilities in Wake County.
-Our outreach consists of hot meals to homebound individuals, communal dining for adults 60+ in congregate dining rooms, and frozen meal service for dialysis patients and other homebound individuals in isolated areas.
-Over 2,200 volunteers help us deliver meals Monday through Friday each week.
+The organization serves 1,300 noontime meals every weekday to home-bound older adults and persons with disabilities in Wake County.
+Outreach consists of hot meals to home-bound individuals, communal dining for adults age 60 or older in congregate dining rooms and frozen meal service for dialysis patients and other home-bound individuals in isolated areas.
+Over 2,200 volunteers help deliver meals Monday through Friday each week.

 Activate Good works as a "force multiplier" for local causes with volunteer needs.
-Through two major programs, we’re working to make volunteerism part of everyday life in our community.
-Through our outreach efforts and online volunteer community, we help recruit and connect individuals, groups, and companies to fulfill volunteer needs with Community Partners around the Triangle area.
+Through two major programs, the organization works to make volunteerism part of everyday life in the community.
+Through outreach efforts and online volunteer community, it helps recruit and connect individuals, groups and companies to fulfill volunteer needs with community partners across the Triangle region.